How to Separate Work From Personal Life: 5 Key Digital Habits You Need

 Dress Up Your Online Self for Work

 In a traditional work setup, your work life is both physically and digitally removed from your personal one.
-As a freelancer, you can get the same physical space by setting up a home office.
+As a freelancer or remote worker, you can get the same physical space by setting up a home office.
 But you need a digital barrier too, and the onus to create it is once again on you.

-If you protect your online reputation as a precautionary measure, in all probability, you won’t have to do it as a damage control tactic.
+Separating work and personal life is the first step toward being a successful telecommuter .
+And if you do it as a precautionary measure, in all probability, you won’t have to do it as a damage control tactic.

 Image Credit: Olivier26/Depositphotos